More than picky eating: 7 things to know about ARFID eating disorder

 One of the most common results of ARFID is significant weight loss or failure to gain weight and grow for those who should be in a growth spurt.
 Significant levels of nutritional deficiency may require higher levels of care for medical stabilization.
 Another common result is high levels of stress, especially around eating in social settings.

-Even though weight loss is a frequent symptoms of ARFID, it’s important to note that this isn’t the reason for avoiding food.
+Even though weight loss is a frequent symptom of ARFID, it’s important to note that this isn’t the reason for avoiding food.
 The lack of a preoccupation with body image or a fear of gaining weight is one way that ARFID differentiates itself from other eating disorders, such as anorexia nervosa and bulimia nervosa.
 Despite this, the consequences of ARFID may be just as severe.

 4. ARFID may occur in people of all ages and genders

 While ARFID is more often diagnosed in children and adolescents, it may occur in adults.
 This might include those who went untreated as children and have a long pattern of selective eating based on sensory concerns or feelings of disgust with new foods.
-While some eating disorders are more often found in females, ARFID is much closer to an even split or possibly even more common in males than females.
+While some eating disorders are more often found in females, ARFID is much closer to an even split, or possibly even more common in males than females.

 5. Many people with ARFID have co-occurring behavioral health conditions